Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

-\paragraph{Hierarchical network models.} We should first warn the reader not to confuse these models with hierarchical ERGMs, proposed by \citet{sch12}.
-Here, as will be seen in this section, the goal is to use hierarchical log-linear models to model networks with dependencies among the edges, whereas hierarchical ERGMs addresses the lack of a natural dependence structure of relational phenomena by assuming that there is an underlying local dependence structure.
+We should first warn the reader not to confuse these models with hierarchical exponential random graph models, proposed by \citet{sch12}.
+Here, as will be seen in this section, the goal is to use hierarchical log-linear models to model networks with dependencies among the dyads.